Hypfer/Valetudo/docs/_pages/installation/dreame.md

 - A 3.3V USB to TTL Serial UART Adapter (like CP2102 or Pl2303)
 - A FAT32 & MBR-formatted USB Stick preferrably with an activity LED
 - Some dupont cables
+- A WiFi-capable computer running Linux (ideally a laptop)
+  - If your Linux computer does not have WiFi, you can combine it with a WiFi-capable Windows computer

 Basic linux knowledge and a pry tool will help as well.